koda86/floa/README.md

 ### Issues
 Please report software bugs or other problems by searching existing issues or creating a new issue [here](https://github.com/koda86/floa/issues).

+### Contributing
+If you find issues and want to fix them yourself, please do, and submit a pull request so it can be reviewed and merged.

 ### Licence
 BSD-2-Clause License